You’ve probably been Googling the heck out of Amy Porterfield’s flagship program Digital Course Academy (DCA).

 She’s the kind of course creator who shows up for her students weekly to make sure they’re constantly motivated, taken care of, and doing the work.

-For example, this year (2020), Amy is going live in the Digital Course Academy Facebook group 4 times a week to make sure all your questions are answered as you journey through her course.
+For example, in 2020, Amy went live in the Digital Course Academy Facebook group 4 times a week to make sure all her students' questions were answered.

 There’s a resource for everything in DCA.